Bonus Army: Aftermath

 On May 11, 1933, Roosevelt issued an executive order allowing the enrollment of 25,000 veterans in the CCC, exempting them from the normal requirement that applicants be unmarried and under the age of 25.
 Congress, with Democrats holding majorities in both houses, passed the Adjusted Compensation Payment Act in 1936, authorizing the immediate payment of the $2 billion in World War I bonuses, and then overrode Roosevelt's veto of the measure.
 The House vote was 324 to 61, and the Senate vote was 76 to 19.

 In literature

 The shootings are depicted in Barbara Kingsolver's novel The Lacuna.

 The Bonus Marchers are detailed in John Ross's novel Unintended Consequences.

 A fictionalized version of the Bonus March is depicted in the opening scenes of the 1995 movie In Pursuit of Honor.

 The main character of Neal Stephenson's 2024 novel, Polostan travels with a group of communists within the bonus army to Washington, and is embroiled in the army's intervention.

+A secondary character in Patrick Ryan's novel Buckeye references being a member of the Bonus Army and participating in the Bonus Marches.